-Organizational Fragmentation and Poor Communication Undermine Indian Affairs' Administration of BIE Schools Indian Affairs' administration of BIE schools-which has undergone multiple realignments over the past 10 years-is fragmented.
-15 In addition to BIE, multiple offices within BIA and the Office of the Deputy Assistant Secretary of Management have responsibilities for educational and administrative functions for BIE schools.
-Notably, when the Assistant Secretary for Indian Affairs was asked at a February 2015 hearing to clarify the responsibilities that various offices have over BIE schools, he responded that the current structure is "a big part of the problem" and that the agency is currently in the process of realigning the responsibilities various entities have with regard to Indian Affairs provided us with a chart on offices with a role in supporting and overseeing just BIE school challenging and evolving process.
-16 Indian Affairs provided us with a chart on offices with a role in supporting and overseeing just BIE school facilities, which shows numerous offices across three organizational divisions.
-(See fig. 3.)
+Organizational Fragmentation and Poor Communication Undermine Indian Affairs' Administration of BIE Schools Indian Affairs' administration of BIE schools-which has undergone multiple realignments over the past 10 years-is fragmented.19 In addition to BIE, multiple offices within BIA and the Office of the Deputy Assistant Secretary of Management have responsibilities for educational and administrative functions for BIE schools.
+Notably, when the Assistant Secretary for Indian Affairs was asked at a February 2015 hearing to clarify the responsibilities that various offices have over BIE schools, he responded that the current structure is "a big part of the problem" and that the agency is currently in the process of realigning the responsibilities various entities have with regard to Indian education, adding that it is a challenging and evolving process.20 Indian Affairs provided us with a chart on offices with a role in supporting and overseeing just BIE school facilities that shows numerous offices across three organizational divisions.
+(See fig. 4.)